osch/lua-lpugl/doc/README.md

   To use this feature you have to obtain the world's id by invoking [*world:id()*](#world_id) and transfer this integer id to the background thread.
-On the background thread  invoke [*lpugl.world(id)*](#lpugl_world) to obtain a restricted access object on which the method *world:id()* can be invoked.
+On the background thread  invoke [*lpugl.world(id)*](#lpugl_world) to obtain a restricted access object on which the method *world:awake()* can be invoked.

 <!-- ---------------------------------------------------------------------------------------- -->